usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 Current performance of biometric sensors and processing leads to the requirement of a false-match rate of 1 in 1000 or better.
 Furthermore, this rate is measured under conditions of a zero-effort attack: biometrics from random people being tested, without intentionally picking biometrics that are more likely to be accepted.
 Because this rate is significantly lower than authenticators like memorized secrets and OTPs, more restrictive throttling requirements have been adopted.
 Depending on whether PAD is implemented, throttling begins at 5-10 failed attempts, and increases exponentially after that.
 For this reason, an alternate modality, or the use of a memorized secret as the second factor, is probably required in most situations.

-Biometrics can be verified centrally, although increases in processor performance (e.g., in mobile devices) makes it increasingly practical to verify biometrics at the sensor.
+Biometrics can be verified centrally, although increases in processor performance (e.g., in mobile devices) makes it increasingly practical to verify biometrics at the sensor location.
 If central verification is performed, additional requirements about the security of the biometric data in transit and authentication of the sensor/endpoint are imposed.
 In particular, use of a biometric is required to be tightly bound to specific device(s) for which the sensor and endpoint have been determined by the verifier to meet the required performance parameters.

 #### Attestation